Celebrating Graduate Research at WPI: Graduate Research Innovation Exchange and i3

-WPI graduate students are part of a large and thriving research community.
-Whether pursuing master’s or doctoral degrees, these students are engaged in important and exciting work in virtually every corner of campus.
-WPI values the contributions they make to their fields and to society.
-It celebrates their accomplishments through two annual events that give students a chance to share their work with the greater WPI community.
+Graduate students at WPI are part of a large and thriving research community.
+The university values the contributions they make to their fields and to society.
+It celebrates those accomplishments through two annual events that encourage graduate to share their work with the greater WPI community.

 Why Should You Participate?